Delayed interactions in the noisy voter model through the periodic polling mechanism: Conclusions

-In this paper, we have presented a preliminary exploration of the noisy voter model extended with the periodic polling mechanism.
-The proposed generalization holds promise for further refinement to investigate the demonstrated rich phenomenology more comprehensively.
-Moreover, it could serve as a foundational framework for analytically probing other variations of latency in noisy voter models.
-Additionally, this extension may prove instrumental in the development of domain-specific ARCH-like models for opinion dynamics, diverging from traditional applications in finance \cite{Giraitis2009,Chalissery2022JRFM,Bollerslev2023JEconom}.
+The proposed generalization of the noisy voter model holds promise for further refinement and a more comprehensive investigation of the demonstrated rich phenomenology.
+The proposed generalization of the noisy voter model could further serve as a foundational framework for analytically probing other types of societal latency in the noisy voter models.
+As mentioned, we explore a novel kind of latency, which could be also introduced into other models of opinion dynamics, or other generalizations of the voter model.
+Additionally, this extension may prove instrumental in the development of domain-specific ARCH-like models for opinion dynamics, branching away from the traditional applications in economics and finance \cite{Giraitis2009,Chalissery2022JRFM,Bollerslev2023JEconom}.

 { \begin{singlespace}